Sagi-BA/Separate-the-voices-from-the-music-in-the-song/readme.md

 ## How it works

-This application allows users to upload videos or any audio files and extract text from them.
+This application allows users to separate the voices from the song

 ## Install dependencies